-Arctic System Science (ARCSS) Program
+Arctic System Science Program

-13-592 Program Solicitation
+16-595 Program Solicitation

 The Arctic System Science Program (ARCSS) funds proposals or groups of proposals that advance our understanding of the Arctic as a coupled system, and how the Arctic system interacts with the Earth System.
-ARCSS projects are often interdisciplinary and focus on the relationships among the physical, biological, chemical, and human processes that govern the cycling of energy and matter in the arctic system.
+ARCSS projects are often interdisciplinary and focus on the relationships among physical, chemical, biological, and human processes with emphasis on the interactions among system components.
 The cycles of carbon, water, and energy are important to consider in investigating the functioning of the Arctic system.
 Research that seeks to understand how humans drive or respond to environmental change are also encouraged.

 Most successful ARCSS projects do one or more of the following:

-- Investigate important relationships among the various components of the arctic system,
+- Investigate important relationships among the various components of the Arctic system

-- Identify self regulatory processes, feedbacks, or non-linear responses of the arctic system to physical or biogeochemical drivers,
+- Identify key processes, feedbacks, or non-linear responses of the Arctic system to physical or biogeochemical drivers

-- Advance understanding of the arctic system and its behavior through synthesis or modeling, including the development of predictive tools
+- Advance understanding of the Arctic system and its behavior through synthesis or modeling, including the development of predictive tools

-- Explore the consequences of environmental change on the Arctic system on society and ecosystems through approaches such as impact assessment scenarios or vulnerability assessment,
+- Explore the consequences of environmental change on the Arctic system on society and ecosystems through approaches such as impact assessment scenarios or vulnerability assessments

-- Address linkages between the Arctic and the Earth system.
+- Address linkages between the Arctic and the Earth system

-All successful ARCSS proposals must identify explicitly how they will place their results in the context of system behavior and demonstrably contribute to system-level understanding.
-Being interdisciplinary does not by itself mean that a proposal is appropriate for ARCSS.
-PIs should ask themselves if their work addresses interactions among several components of the arctic system, explores emergent behavior in linked subsystems, or otherwise provides essential knowledge, and they should apply that knowledge to system-level understanding.
-The degree to which the proposed research advances arctic system understanding will be a key factor in judging its priority for ARCSS.
+ARCSS proposals must identify explicitly how the results of the research will contribute to improvements in system-level understanding.
+PIs should ask themselves if their work addresses interactions among several components of the Arctic system, explores emergent behavior in linked subsystems, or otherwise provides essential knowledge, and they should apply that knowledge to system-level understanding.

 ARCSS enthusiastically seeks proposals, or groups of proposals, that directly advance system level understanding.
 ARCSS program directors are always keen to speak with prospective PIs about their research ideas.